close

 3. Crans-Montana

-Much like Zermatt, Crans-Montana boasts a number of interesting things to do, which is why it’s the third most popular destination for the Swiss!
+Much like Zermatt, Crans-Montana boasts a number of interesting things to do.
 After taking the funicular from Sierre, the local area has a number of great walking and hiking routes, which can be seen on the official SwitzerlandMobility website.

-Along with the excellent scenery, the town also has a number of museums like the Hameau de Colombire - a living museum that shows a faithful reconstruction of what life was like in the Alps in pre-modern times - and the Fondation Suisse des Trains Miniatures - a fantastic model railway museum.
+Along with some excellent scenery, the town also has several museums like the Hameau de Colombire - a living museum that shows a faithful reconstruction of what life was like in the Alps in pre-modern times - and the Fondation Suisse des Trains Miniatures - a fantastic model railway museum.

 Lake near the Swiss ski resort of Crans-Montana